evm-tooling/viem-go/README.md

 ## Performance

-Benchmarks show viem go is faster across ABI encoding and decoding, hashing, signature operations, event log decoding, ENS utilities, call actions, multicall batching, and unit parsing.
+Viem-go absolutley crushes viem across every benchmark we ran.
+Their is on avaerage 20x improvements across ABI encoding and decoding, hashing, signature operations, event log decoding, ENS utilities, call actions, multicall batching, and unit parsing.
 See benchmarks folder for methodology and results charts.

-viem-go doesn't just match viem's API -- it outperforms it.
 At 5000 iterations, Go wins **37/37 benchmarks (100%)** with a **14.55x geometric mean speedup**.
 At 50 iterations the speedup peaks at **29.89x**.

 ### Summary (5000 iterations)